AutoDarkMode/Windows-Auto-Night-Mode/README.md

 ![Screenshot](https://github.com/Armin2208/Windows-Auto-Night-Mode/blob/master/screenshot.png)

 ## Description
 Microsoft provides a dark theme in Windows 10.
-You can switch manually between the implemented dark and white theme on the Settings app.
+You can switch manually between the implemented dark and white theme in the Settings app.
 On the other hand some programs or operating systems are allowing a automatic switch at a specific time.
 While it is bright outside, you have a bright and clearly readable OS.
 At afternoon the sun starts to set and your operating system also switches to a darker look to take care of your eyes.

 I wanted to have this kind of solution in Windows, so I wrote this little program.

-With enabling the automatic theme switcher in the app it creates a task in the Task Scheduler of Windows.
-This task will start the app with the right arguments.
-No background task, no interruption of a CMD-window, no footprint and no reliability issues.
 You can set your own preferred start-times in the user interface.

 ## Features
 - Easy to use and clean user-interface.